Hisense TV backlight problems are pretty common, particularly if you have been running your backlight too hot at 100% brightness since purchase.

 3. Check for Burned Out LEDs in the Backlight

-The backlight inverter powers the backlight of your TV by uprating the standard voltage and current of your home supply to the higher levels required by the backlight.
+Older TV models have a backlight inverter that powers the backlight of your TV by uprating the standard voltage and current of your home supply to the higher levels required by the backlight.

 To check for backlight failure: